 Making memories last

-In less than 2 weeks that baby will be 26.
+In less than 2 weeks that big sister will be 26.

 And was it really almost 21 years ago that Sarah and Nathan were looking on and loving their brand-new baby sister Rebecca?

 I remember once when Sarah was little–I think she was 3 years old–and I was holding her hand and walking up the three steps from our lower level to our main floor.
 In that instant, that completely ordinary, every day moment, it was as if time stopped for a split second.
 I realized that I would never have this moment with her again!
 She would never be that old, holding my hand, needing my help climbing stairs, and that once over, it would not return exactly the same again.

 That really impressed me.
 It helped me recognize how much I needed to begin savoring the little moments with my children.
 Because now Sarah is married and moving forward with her own new family and school and wonderful adventures!
 She’s not home at my side holding my hand.
 (She happily holds my hand if I ever need it!)
 Those earlier days, now past, are sweet memories.